 There are a couple of points we must make at the beginning of this discussion.

 The topic of this discussion is the laser.
-And more completely, its role and application today, in 2017, in the heyday of the red dot equipped pistol.
+And more completely, its role and application today as an ancillary accessory to the red dot equipped pistol.
 It is interesting to note that many in the gun community foolishly polarize themselves into the “either – or” camps.
 But in reality, we will see that like the Reese’s commercial, they are two great things that work great together.

 Both systems will offer an easier method to verify alignment and index on target than traditional iron sights for close range proactive precision shots, or for long range shots.
 Regardless of manufacturer or devotee’s claims, neither one is faster nor a replacement for close range physical alignment dynamic shooting, or point shooting.